RingoKam/vue-visual-node-editor/brainstorm.md

+# EventBus Constructor takes in the initial data set.
-1. on load, figure out the position of each grid.
+1. On load, figure out the position of each grid.
+2. create the connection

+Define my Action:
+* Move Screen
+    - Node
+    - Connection
+* Zoom in and out
+    - Node
+    - Connection

+* Create Node
+    - Node
+        * ability to register default property

+* Move Node
+    - Node
+    - Connection
+* Select Node
+    - Node
+* Update Option Data

+* Create Connection
+    - Connection
+* Remove Connection
+    - Connection
+* Select Connection
+    - Connection

 we want to query the position whenever...
 1. we move the node that it is connected to (input or output)